 Salt and Fats

-Eating a wide variety of healthy foods is a good way to support your body if you suffer from intracranial hypertension.
+Eating a wide variety of healthy foods is a good way to support your body if you have intracranial hypertension.
 However, it is important to lose weight and limit your intake of salt and fats.
-Intracranial hypertension often occurs in people who are overweight, especially obese women.
+Intracranial hypertension often occurs in people who have overweight, especially women with obesity.
 Too much salt causes water retention in the body and, together with excess fats that add calories, hinders the necessary weight loss usually advised for this condition.

 Vitamin A and Tyramine

 Consult your doctor if you need to limit foods that are rich in vitamin A or tyramine, which are thought to adversely affect intracranial hypertension.
 Your doctor may suggest that you limit your intake of foods such as beef liver and certain vegetables, namely carrots, tomatoes, sweet potatoes and leafy greens rich in vitamin A. In 2007 the Grysbowski-Katz project received a grant from the Intracranial Hypertension Research Foundation to study the connection between the body's metabolism of vitamin A and the place it occurs in the body and the development of excess cerebrospinal fluid and intracranial hypertension.

 Tyramine is a compound produced in the natural breakdown of tyrosine, an amino acid.
 Because tyramine can cause blood vessels to dilate, people with intracranial hypertension should limit eating foods that contain it.
 These include most aged and preserved, dried or smoked foods such as pepperoni, liverwurst, pickles and pickled foods, salami, aged cheese, beer and wine.
 All nuts contain tyramine, as do all fermented soy products, sauerkraut, olives and broad beans.
 Before following a special diet, get your doctor's okay.